Faculty Institute 2021 - Faculty Portal

 Charlotte MacDonald

-Administrative Specialist, College of Arts and Sciences
+Academic Administrative Coordinator for the College of Arts and Sciences

 charlotte.macdonald@maine.edu